hoytech/riblet/README.md

 ### Experiment

 We start with two files, `domains1.txt` and `domains2.txt`, which contain the data-sets on subsequent days.
-Each file contains ~266 million records and consumes about 4.6 GB of disk-space.
+Each file contains ~266 million records and consumes ~4.6 GB of disk-space.
 They are sorted and look something like this:

     000000000000000000000000000000000000000000000000000000000000000.com
     000000000000000000000000000000000000000000000000000000000000000.co.uk